roryashfordbentley/roryashfordbentley.dev/README.md

 ## 🚧 Prerequisites

-## Currently the site requires Node/NPM installed locally to run until I get around to building a Docker container.
+## Currently the site requires Node/NPM installed locally as the official Payload Docker container node instance is broken.

 ## ➡️ Quickstart